emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation".
 An operation fragmented using {{RFC7959}} is called a "blockwise operation".
 A blockwise operation which is fragmenting the request body is called a "blockwise request operation".
 A blockwise operation which is fragmenting the response body is called a "blockwise response operation".

-Two operations are said to be "matchable" if they occur between the same endpoint pair, have the same code and the same set of options except for elective NoCacheKey options and options involved in bock-wise transfer (Block1, Block2 and Request-Tag).
+Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code and the same set of options except for elective NoCacheKey options and options involved in bock-wise transfer (Block1, Block2 and Request-Tag).
 <!-- We could also keep the Request-Tag inside the matchable criterion, but then we'd be saying "matchable except for the Request-Tag" all over the document. -->
+Two operations are said to be matchable if any of their messages are.

 Two matchable blockwise operations are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
 (Concurrent blockwise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).